joshuabambrick/breakpoint/README.md

 A simple jQuery plugin which allows you to set callbacks to be called on customisable breakpoints when certain breakpoints are entered an exited.
 Providing a flexible way to make fully responsive web apps.

 ## Introduction ##
-### $.breakpoint.on(toMatch, callback, [callImmediately], [alternativeBreakpoints]) ###
+### $.breakpoint.on(toMatch, callback, [callNow], [altBreakpoints]) ###
 To set a callback to be run on a breakpoint, call `$.breakpoint.on`, it returns the current matched breakpoint (see `toMatch` below)

 The first parameter, `toMatch`, is an array of the names of the breakpoints which, when entered/exited the callback should be called.

 The second parameter, `callback`, is the callback which should be called.

-The third parameter, `callImmediately`, is optional, and provides a way to automatically call `callback`, passing the name of the breakpoint that is currently matched - note that this will not work unless the page has been rendered at the time of calling.
+The third parameter, `callNow`, is optional, and provides a way to automatically call `callback`, passing the name of the breakpoint that is currently matched - note that this will not work unless the page has been rendered at the time of calling.

-The fourth parameter, `alternativeBreakpoints`, is optional and provides a way to override the breakpoints which should be used with this particular callback - it will not affect any other callbacks that you set.
+The fourth parameter, `altBreakpoints`, is optional and provides a way to override the breakpoints which should be used with this particular callback - it will not affect any other callbacks that you set.
 For information about the format of this parameter, see `$.breakpoint.changeBreakpoints` below.

 The callback receives the name of the first breakpoint matched in the `toMatch` array, if no breakpoint was matched (in the case that one of these breakpoints was left), then this will be 'default'.
 In addition, the breakpoint matched at the time of calling is returned from every call to `$.breakpoint.on`.